kcajj/instagram_groups_statistics/README.md

 some instagram user names may contain non-unicode characters and they become unreadable in the output, a quick solution to this problem is to fill the decode function.
 Set the unreadable user name in the if statement and the chosen nickname in the return statement.

+### How to read the output

+- sent messages: ...
+- given likes: ...
+- likes percentage: ...
+- received likes: ...
+- interactions with other users: ...

+A ton of other statistics could be implemented, if you have any idea do not hesitate to let me know.

 ### Requirements

 - Python (version 3.10.2)
 - [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) (version 4.11.1)

-### More

-There are tons of statistics that could be implemented, if you have any idea do not hesitate to add them.